 11. Proof of Stake Time

 What's great about this protocol is that it can provide an almost instant and free transaction from all across the globe.
-It basically has the efficiencies of PoS and is able to increase the distribution and security with a certain chance to find proof and receive a reward.
-This can be achieved through a cyclic time-acceptance function that is equivalent to the coins held and corresponding to network strength.
+It has the efficiencies of PoS and can increase distribution and security with a certain chance of finding proof and receiving a reward.
+This can be achieved through a cyclic time-acceptance function equivalent to the coins held and corresponding to network strength.
 You can find this system in VeriCoin Blockchain Explorer.

 12. Proof of Brain

-Proof of brain is a scalable blockchain protocol for openly accessible and immutable content accompanying a fast and free digital token called STEEM, which helps people earn money by using their brains.
-STEEM is a way for creating unceasingly growing communities where the members can add value through the built-in rewards structure.
-This system is used in a public publishing platform called Steemit from which any internet application can share data and reward those who have contributed.
+Proof of brain is a scalable blockchain protocol for openly accessible and immutable content accompanying a fast and free digital token called STEEM.
+It helps people earn money by using their brains.
+STEEM is a way to create unceasingly growing communities where the members can add value through the built-in rewards structure.
+This system is used in a public publishing platform called Steemit, from which any internet application can share data and reward those who have contributed.

 13. Proof of Physical Address or Proof of Bank Account

-Proof of physical address is a dApp that essentially connects a real-life physical element with blockchain technology.
+Proof of physical address is a dApp that connects a real-life physical element with blockchain technology.
 The goal is to verify an individual's identity.
-To put it simply, the system connects a person's physical address with their wallet address.
+Simply put, the system connects a person's physical address with their wallet address.
 So every time a user verifies their card in the dApp, the protocol will refresh its record and use the ERC780 congenial contract to add the new information.
 This protocol is used in ConsenSys and POA Network.